renovate-bot/khulnasoft-lab-_-tfsecurity/docs/index.md

 <br/>
 <br/>

-## 📣 tfsecurity to Vul Migration
+## 📣 tfsecurity to Tunnel Migration

-As part of our goal to provide a comprehensive open source security solution for all, we have been consolidating all of our scanning-related efforts in one place, and that is [Vul](https://github.com/khulnasoft-lab/vul).
+As part of our goal to provide a comprehensive open source security solution for all, we have been consolidating all of our scanning-related efforts in one place, and that is [Tunnel](https://github.com/khulnasoft/tunnel).

-Over the past year, tfsecurity has laid the foundations to Vul's IaC & misconfigurations scanning capabilities, including Terraform scanning, which has been natively supported in Vul for a long time now.
+Over the past year, tfsecurity has laid the foundations to Tunnel's IaC & misconfigurations scanning capabilities, including Terraform scanning, which has been natively supported in Tunnel for a long time now.

-Going forward we want to encourage the tfsecurity community to transition over to Vul.
-Moving to Vul gives you the same excellent Terraform scanning engine, with some extra benefits:
+Going forward we want to encourage the tfsecurity community to transition over to Tunnel.
+Moving to Tunnel gives you the same excellent Terraform scanning engine, with some extra benefits:

 1. Access to more languages and features in the same tool.
-2. Access to more integrations with tools and services through the rich ecosystem around Vul.
+2. Access to more integrations with tools and services through the rich ecosystem around Tunnel.
-3. Commercially supported by KhulnaSoft as well as by a the passionate Vul community. tfsecurity will continue to remain available for the time being, although our engineering attention will be directed at Vul going forward.
+3. Commercially supported by KhulnaSoft as well as by a the passionate Tunnel community. tfsecurity will continue to remain available for the time being, although our engineering attention will be directed at Tunnel going forward.

-## tfsecurity to Vul migration guide
+## tfsecurity to Tunnel migration guide

-For further information on how Vul compares to tfsecurity and moving from tfsecurity to Vul, do have a look at the [migration guide.](https://github.com/khulnasoft-lab/tfsecurity/blob/master/tfsecurity-to-vul-migration-guide.md)
+For further information on how Tunnel compares to tfsecurity and moving from tfsecurity to Tunnel, do have a look at the [migration guide.](https://github.com/khulnasoft-lab/tfsecurity/blob/master/tfsecurity-to-vul-migration-guide.md)

 ## tfsecurity